Lady Gaga says Kavanaugh accuser decided to 'protect the country'

 Lady Gaga appeared on the "Late Show" on Thursday, and came out in full support with Christine Blasey Ford, the woman who claims Supreme Court nominee Brett Kavanaugh sexually assaulted her decades ago.

-Gaga said Ford was probably "triggered" and decided to “protect the country” upon the realization that Kavanaugh could get a lifetime seat on the nation’s highest court, according to The Hollywood Reporter.
+Gaga said Ford was probably "triggered" and decided to “protect this country” upon the realization that Kavanaugh could get a lifetime seat on the nation’s highest court, according to The Hollywood Reporter.

 "Should we trust that [Dr. Ford] remembered the assault,” Gaga said.
 “Yes.
 And I'll tell you exactly why.
 She's a psychologist, she's no dummy.
 And when someone experiences trauma, the brain changes.
 It takes the trauma and puts it in a box so that we can survive the pain."